-Hierarchical complexty is the fundamental construct that underlies the Lectical™Assessment System (LAS).
+Hierarchical complexity is the fundamental construct that underlies the Lectical™Assessment System (LAS).
 It is reflected in two aspects of performance, the hierarchical order of abstraction of concepts or skills and the logical organization of arguments.
 Hierarchical Complexity Theory predicts that some increases in hierarchical complexity will take the form of increasing hierarchical order of abstraction.
 This is because new concepts are formed at each complexity order as the operations of the previous complexity order are "summarized" into single constructs (Fischer, 1980).
 Burtis (1982) and Halford (1999) suggest that this summarizing or "chunking" makes more complex thought possible by reducing the number of elements that must be simultaneously coordinated, freeing up processing space and making it possible to produce an argument or conceptualization at a higher complexity order.
-For example, the concept of honor, which appears for the first time at the abstract mappings level, "summarizes" an argument coordinating concepts of reputation, trustworthiness, and kindness constructed at the single abstractions level.
-Similarly, the concept of personal integrity, which appears for the first time at the abstract systems level, summarizes an argument coordinating concepts of honor, personal responsibility, and personal values constructed at the abstract mappings level.
+For example, the concept of honor, as understood in the abstract mappings level, "summarizes" an argument coordinating concepts of reputation, trustworthiness, and kindness constructed at the single abstractions level.
+Similarly, the concept of personal integrity, as understood in the abstract systems level, summarizes an argument coordinating concepts of honor, personal responsibility, and personal values constructed at the abstract mappings level.

 The figure below illustrates hierarchical integration.